awsdocs/elb-application-load-balancers-user-guide/doc_source/x-forwarded-headers.md

 ## X\-Forwarded\-For<a name="x-forwarded-for"></a>

 The `X-Forwarded-For` request header is automatically added and helps you identify the IP address of a client when you use an HTTP or HTTPS load balancer\.
 Because load balancers intercept traffic between clients and servers, your server access logs contain only the IP address of the load balancer\.
 To see the IP address of the client, use the `X-Forwarded-For` request header\.
 Elastic Load Balancing stores the IP address of the client in the `X-Forwarded-For` request header and passes the header to your server\.
 If the `X-Forwarded-For` request header is not included in the request, the load balancer creates one with the client IP address as the request value\.
-Otherwise, the load balancer appends the client IP address to the existing header and passes the header to your server\.
+Otherwise, the load balancer adds the client IP address to the existing header and passes the header to your server\.
 The `X-Forwarded-For` request header may contain multiple IP addresses that are comma separated\.
 The left\-most address is the client IP address where the request was first made\.
 This is followed by any subsequent proxy identifiers, in a chain\.

 The `X-Forwarded-For` request header takes the following form: